 photo by Masatoshi Naito 内藤正敏「婆バクハツ！」

 That we are bound to the land is obvious if we spend any length of time living in that way.
 We are made up of the molecules in the air that we inhale and exhale, an unending exchange through breath whether we are conscious of it or not.
 We are made up of the food that grows drinking Light from Sun and Waters from Earth.
 Our skin is clothed in material woven from plants, the mud walls and thatched roofs over our collective heads built from the land itself.
 Simply by existing, we are in a constant state of interaction.
 These things are created, borne of the miracle that is nature.
 To live in reverence of nature is to live in reverence of ourselves, as the materials in our surroundings are alchemised into cells in our skin and eyes and bellies, and in turn, the materials of which we are made are released, dissolved or decomposed, back into the air and earth from which we are born.
 And who are we?
-Just as the sunflower grows from a seed encoded with specific patternings that, with sun and air and water and soil, will grow to manifest specific shapes and leaves and petals and colours, so are we each encoded with a genetic patterning.
+Just as the sunflower grows from a seed encoded with specific patterning that will grow to manifest specific shapes and leaves and petals and colours, so are we each encoded with a genetic patterning.
 We are a product of our material physical environments - what we generally term 'Nature' - but also carry an essence of something unique, a combination of strands of genetic memory passed down through infinite generations of wombs.
 Although we are composed entirely of the material that our ancestors were made of, the way in which this material has come together in our bodies at this point of space and time is unique.
 We are hybrids of hybrids of hybrids living at a specific intersection of myriad dimensions, in moments that will never exist again.
 This moment now.
 And now this one.
 We are individually unique combinations of our ancestors vibrating with an orchestra of frequencies.
 And yet we are simultaneously ancient.
 The elements have shifted into a unique pattern, but the nature of those elements are fundamentally the same, and have been since the conception of life on this planet.
 This idea is hardly unfamiliar in terms of physical genetics and DNA coding, something that 'science' can explain.
 But I have a growing awareness that this coding encompasses the combined experiences and emotions of our ancestors.
 This is something that science increasingly seems to have the capacity to explain too - that DNA patterning is malleable, that cells can heal and express themselves in different ways depending on deep-set conditioning, intention, and belief.
 Funding in that direction of scientific research isn't forthcoming, but that is besides the point, and perhaps that actually *is* the point - because if we listen to and feel our bodies without judgement, the truth of cellular healing is abundantly evident.
 An attempt by science to prove or disprove such embodied truth by default takes us out of our bodies and into our minds, making it a point to contest and doubt the innate intelligence of our somatic experience, which is how the imbalances all started in the first place.
 Our bodies hold the memories, traumas, joy and grief lived through by our parents and their parents and theirs, and so on.
 These are emotional imprints and are passed down in reproduction, manifesting as physical, mental and emotional features and conditions.

 The 'physical' model of how this might work is intergenerational toxic overload.
 When living in harmony with nature, consuming living foods drinking fresh water and breathing clean air, our terrain is healthy.
 From around WW2, the use of commercial pesticides, herbicides, etc became more widespread.
 So did food grown in artificial conditions, water chlorinated, symptoms over-treated with drugs, vaccinations overloading the adrenals, air pollution, and chronic stress, to name but a few.
 Folk of my grandparents' generation when first exposed to these artificial elements coped okay, because their terrain was strong.
 But they might have taken a course or two of antibiotics, or hormonal treatments, which upset the balance of their gut flora or the mechanisms in their reproductive systems.
 Not a big deal for them, but a child conceived in that compromised terrain might not have such a strong system.
 And then they too are overloaded with alien substances, from birth.
 Digestion, endocrine, immune systems and detoxification channels stop flowing as nature intended.
 The children they conceive are born into even more toxic environments with even weaker terrains, and so on.
 This is largely why there are so many more children with allergies, behavioural and autoimmune conditions today than ever before.